devendranaga/devendranaga.github.io/_posts/2026-09-23-Secure-Storage-on-Linux.md

 Backup storage replicates the Main storage.
 Main storage contains a list of wrapped keys and key metadata.
 Storage MAC would protect the integrity of the entire keys.
 If any wrapped key has been altered indirectly, the secure storage can flag this and restore it from the backup.
 If the backup integrity is not verified, the Secure Storage flags this event over syslog.

+Storage MAC is calculated over the key store metadata and the entire wrapped key data to ensure the integrity of the key store.

+Keys and wrapped and unwrapped using `AES_KeyWrapPadding` and `AES_KeyUnwrapPadding` algorithm.
+The IV is kept as a constant as per the standard with 0xA6 repeated 8 times padded with 4 bytes of 0s.

+Every key wrap operation involve zeroing out the key buffer after the operation is complete.

 **Key store metadata**:

+A sample of how the key metadata looks like as follows.

 ```c
 typedef struct {